mutint/mutint-core/README.md

 ### Quick-start steps for ALE Analytics docker deployment
 1. `docker-compose up`
 2. `docker-compose run web python manage.py createsuperuser`; this will be the user and password to log into a live instance of ALE Analytics.

-## TODOs:
-* Describe the workflow for integrating ALE experiments within the wiki.